Some chickens can and do fly!

 Their flights are extremely limited in distance and time, so you really do not have to worry about them flying off to greener pastures.

-The biggest danger with inquisitive chickens that fly is them getting lost.
-They may fly too far and not know how to get back, the ending for these birds is not usually a happy one…
+The biggest danger with inquisitive chickens that fly is that they will get lost.
+They may fly too far and not know how to get back and the end for such birds is not usually a happy one…

 Contents and Quick Navigation